 The program also involves a media-learning center, interdisciplinary courses, student internships, awards competition, and faculty development.
-Russell provides support for campus radio station WPCX as well as for student publications.
+Russell provides for student publications.
 It is made possible by the generosity of Ernest and Frances Arnold, trustees of the Russell Charitable Trust.

-Since 2003, the Russell Program-in cooperation with The New York Times, The Wall Street Journal, and PC-has made copies of these two national newspapers available free throughout the academic year to students, faculty, staff, and visitors.
+Since 2003, the Russell Program-in

+cooperation with The New York Times, The Wall Street Journal, and PC-has made copies of these two national newspapers available free throughout the academic year to students, faculty, staff, and visitors.
 Many faculty members have utilized one or both of these papers in classroom instruction and discussion.

 Presbyterian College consolidates its co-curricular programming in technology with that in media under the aegis of the Russell Program.
 Complementing the yearly Arnold Symposium in Media is an annual Lanier Symposium in Technology.
 The Lanier Symposium honors Campbell B. Lanier, a distinguished friend of the College.